 This IP address is just like any other of the several IP addresses router manufacturers use for their routers to allow the user access and customize the router settings.

 In this case we are talking about Belkin, one of the more popular router brands.
-We don’t know the reason why Belkin has decided to use this IP instead of 192.168.1.1 or 192.168.1.254, but there is no difference whatsoever.
+We don’t know the reason why this IP is used as a Belkin router login IP instead of 192.168.1.1 or 192.168.1.254, but there is no difference whatsoever.
 Additionally, other router manufacturers like Edimax, Dynex or SMC also use this router login IP.

-As we have mentioned earlier, this IP works just like other default IPs, so the login procedure is the same as well.
+As we have mentioned earlier, 192.168.2.1 works just like other default IPs, so the login procedure is the same as well.

 Step 1 – Launch your browser

 - Launch the browser you normally use.
 It really doesn’t matter whether it is Chrome, Safari or Firefox.

 Step 2 – Type 192.168.2.1

 - In the address bar (not the Search bar) type the default IP.